Mins/TuxLite/README.md

-Modified to work with DEBIAN 11
+Modified to work with DEBIAN 11 bullseye

 ### TuxLite Readme